 Previously, we gave the nod to Unreal Engine 4, but it is now lagging behind in optimization; its low level API implementation (DX12 and Vulkan, with DX12 being its focus) are not really any better than DX11 yet, and NVIDIA has their hands too deep in it, causing it to heavily favor NVIDIA hardware.
 Now, we give the nod to id Tech 7.
 More games should use this engine or one that takes after it. id Tech was originally designed to showcase the best open source game technology out there, and it still partially holds true to this.

-Vulkan and DirectX 12 bring massive performance improvements, and so far the only games to demonstrate this are Ashes of the Singularity, DOOM (2016), and Wolfenstein II: The New Colossus (and of course the VR version of DOOM).
-DOOM and Wolfenstein II utilize id Tech 6 (the latter using a heavily updated version).
+Vulkan and DirectX 12 bring massive performance improvements, and so far the only games to demonstrate this are Ashes of the Singularity, DOOM 2016 (id Tech 6), Wolfenstein II: The New Colossus (id Tech “6.5”), Wolfenstein: Youngblood (id Tech “6.75”), and now DOOM Eternal (id Tech 7).
 They are true Vulkan applications, while most games with DX12 are just DX11 games with not even a half-assed DX12 mode slapped on.
 This allows id Tech 6 and id Tech 7 games to properly utilize our hardware to a much greater extent than DX11 and OpenGL, greatly improving potential performance, making way for improvements in other areas of game design like more things drawn on screen at once.

 If more game engines had this level of optimization, or just used id Tech 7 (do it, Bethesda), they would be able to improve their games not only visually but gameplay as well.
 Especially if they implement the technologies discussed later in this article.
 For example, a strategy game with such a good Vulkan implementation and CPU utilization would be able to have far more units and AI simultaneously, making for larger scale battles.
 The engine isn’t open source like previous versions of id Tech, but id Software does like to make presentations explaining its technology in depth.
 Here is another interesting analysis.